Boeing to lay off roughly 10% of its workforce

 Ortberg’s notice did not give the number of jobs that would be cut, although as of the start of the year Boeing had 171,000 employees worldwide, with 147,000 of those in the United States.

-The company had already announced it was instituting rolling unpaid furloughs for a large share of its nonunion employees to try to save cash during the strike by members of the International Association of Machinists union.
+Boeing had already announced it was instituting rolling unpaid furloughs for a large share of its nonunion employees to try to save cash during the strike by members of the International Association of Machinists union (IAM).
 Those furloughs called for the affected employees to be off work one week out of every four.
 Friday marked the end of the fourth week of the strike.

 The layoff decision means the next furlough cycle will not happen, Ortberg wrote Friday.
-Employees will be informed about the futures of their parts of the company starting next week.
+Employees will be informed about the future of their parts of the company starting next week.

 “We know these decisions will cause difficulty for you, your families and our team, and I sincerely wish we could avoid taking them,” he wrote.
 “However, the state of our business and our future recovery require tough actions.”